stevana/stateful-pbt-with-fakes/README.md

 Even if John is right and that keeping it closed source has helped adoption in industry, I think it's by now fair to say it has not helped open source adoption.

-Or perhaps rather, it's unlikely that a company that pays for a license in Erlang would then go and port the library in another language.
+Or perhaps another way to look at it, it's unlikely that a company that pays for a license in Erlang would then go and port the library in another language.

 ### What can we do about it?

 I think there's at least two things worth trying.

-1. Provide a short open source implementation of stateful and parallel property-based testing, analogous to the original ~300LOC vanilla QuickCheck implementation.
+1. Provide a short open source implementation of stateful and parallel property-based testing, analogous to the original ~300 lines of code QuickCheck implementation.

     Perhaps part of the original QuickCheck library's success in